1 Day in Valencia: A Realistic Itinerary (From a Local)

 About this 1 day in Valencia itinerary

-This is a practical and realistic itinerary that you can actually do in a day.
+This is a practical and realistic itinerary that you can do in a day.
 I know this because I followed this exact itinerary myself.

 I’ve designed this 1 day in Valencia guide with foodies as well as culture and architecture lovers in mind.
-It involves quite a bit of walking, but it also makes use of public transport for longer distances.
+It involves quite a bit of walking, but it also makes use of Valencia’s public transport for longer distances.
 This way you’re not exhausting yourself and you’re not wasting any precious time either.

-Oh, and I’ve also included plenty of café and restaurant suggestions so you can recharge throughout the day.
+I’ve also included plenty of café and restaurant suggestions so you can recharge throughout the day.
 I hope you’ll find them useful.

 Morning: Have breakfast at Mercado Central

 Start your day with breakfast at Mercado Central.
 This is the most famous market in Valencia.
-It opens bright and early, at 7:30AM and closes at 3PM, so you have plenty of time to get here and explore it in all its glory.
+It opens bright and early, at 7:30 am, and closes at 3 pm, so you have plenty of time to get here and explore it in all its glory.

 The Central Market is one of the most beautiful buildings in Valencia.
 It has impressive iron columns and a remarkable ceiling, so don’t forget to look up.

-If you’d rather have a sit down breakfast in the sun, check out one of the bars around the market.
 For the best views, stop by Bar Boatella.
-This is one of the most popular bars in Valencia.
-It serves tapas, bocadillos, tortilla de patatas (the famous Spanish spanish omelette) and pan con tomato (tomato and olive oil toast).
+This is one of the best tapas bars in Valencia.
+It serves bocadillo sandwiches, as well as a wide array of tapas, including the famous tortilla de patatas (the famous Spanish omelet), and pan con tomate (tomato and olive oil toast).

 The tomato toast is a local favorite.
-Most cafés in Valencia offer it as part of their breakfast deal and it’s sooo good!
+Most cafés in Valencia offer it as part of their breakfast deal and it’s so good!
 For a boost of vitamin C, order a glass of freshly squeezed orange juice on the side.

 Visit La Lonja de la Seda